schul1012/No-Data-and-Connection-from-Work-Time-Register/README.md

 <h1>No Data and Connection from Work Time Register</h1>

 <h2>Description</h2>
-A ticket-solving practice of solving a connection issue with an employee work time register in an simulated environment, IT Specialist Simulator.
+A ticket practice of solving a connection issue with an employee work time register in a simulated environment, IT Specialist Simulator.
 <br />

 <h2>Environments Used</h2>